martinmoene/lest/README.md

 **AND_THEN(** "_result_" **) {** _code_ **}**

 These macros simply map to macros CASE(), SETUP() and SECTION().

+For auto-registered scenarios, consider defining macro SCENARIO(proposition) to hide the collection of scenarios and define it in terms of lest_SCENARIO(...).

 ### Module registration macro
 When using *arrays of  test cases* written across multiple files, you can use macro MODULE() to add a module's test cases to the overall specification &ndash; [Code example part 1](example/12-module-1.cpp), [2](example/12-module-2.cpp), [3](example/12-module-3.cpp).